MahdadJafarzadeh/ssccoorriinngg/README.md

 ![Sample_Hypno](https://user-images.githubusercontent.com/48684369/79888381-d4002d00-83fc-11ea-8a14-af70befb0327.png)
 ## Description of class
-In this section, we define capabilities of **ssccoorriinngg** sleep scorer.
-This class comprises feature extraction method, feature selection methods, various machine-learning classifiers, and grid/randomized search methods to tune hyper parametrs.
+In this section, we define the capabilities of **ssccoorriinngg** sleep scorer.
+This class comprises feature extraction method, feature selection methods, various machine-learning classifiers, and grid/randomized search methods to tune hyper parameters.
 The descriptions can be found below.
 To sue the class please read this page thoroughly.

-Since reading EDF files is always time consuming it is always recommended by us to firstly convert them to a more light data format.
+Since reading EDF files is always time-consuming it is always recommended by us to first convert them to a more light data format.
 So, we use the file "EDF_to_h5.py" to perform this conversion and just save the arrays of data and hypnogram (if the aim is training a classifier).

     INPUTS:
         1) filename : full directory of train-test split (e.g. .h5 file saved via Prepare_for_CNN.py)